 Who are the most influential thought-leaders and thinkers on social media, in risk management, compliance and regtech in the UK?
 Our list ranks the individuals whose posts drive ideas and promote change within the sector.

-This year’s Thomson Reuters Risk Summit, which is taking place in London on April 25, is focused on the disruptive opportunities that innovative new technologies and approaches are bringing to the risk and compliance sector.
+Our annual Risk Summit, which is taking place in London on April 25, is focused on the disruptive opportunities that innovative new technologies and approaches are bringing to the risk and compliance sector.

 The summit, Riding the Disruption Wave, brings together almost 1,000 clients, partners and thought leaders from across the industry.